snu-mllab/Context-Memory/README.md

 - [Update 24.01.12] We release a compression adapter for the general purpose which is trained on the mixture of datasets including samples from [RedPajama-v2](https://www.together.ai/blog/redpajama-data-v2) and [LMSYS-Chat-1M](https://huggingface.co/datasets/lmsys/lmsys-chat-1m) (# training samples is 500k).
 To test the adapter, download `--name pretrain` and set `--dataset pretrain` for inference.py.

 ## Streaming setting
-- To conduct evaluation of CCM-concat (LLaMA) in a streaming setting with sliding window, run
+- To conduct the evaluation of CCM-concat (LLaMA) in a streaming setting with a sliding window, run
 ```
 python download.py --type data --name pg19
 python download.py --type model --name pretrain